Twproject integrates a really fine grained security model without bothering too much neither the user nor the administrator for setting it up.

 Setting up this kind of environment is simple but not trivial, we warmly suggest to avoid multi-area management until you have really understood Twproject’ security model.

-Last point is how security works for tree-structured object (like task or resources); well by default security is propagated so if you have a permission on a task, you have the same permission on each descendant.
-This is the default behavior, but this setting is local to the node, so for instance Scrum based projects may have a different configuration (on Scrum a customer can add issues on the backlog, but cannot interfere with sprints, so permissions are not to be propagated in that case).
+Last point is how security works for tree-structured object (like project or resources); well by default security is propagated so if you have a permission on a project, you have the same permission on each descendant.
+This is the default behavior, but this setting is local to the node, so for instance Scrum based projects may have a different configuration (on Scrum a customer can add ToDos on the backlog, but cannot interfere with sprints, so permissions are not to be propagated in that case).

-Summing up how security works, we will examine an example of how Twproject answers this question: can user U add an issue on subtask T1.1.
+Summing up how security works, we will examine an example of how Twproject answers this question: can user U add an ToDo on phase T1.1.
 Here the structure of the example:

-The resource U is assigned on T1 with local role W(orker) that contains some permissions like task read, issue add/read/modify, and others.
+The resource U is assigned on T1 with local role W(orker) that contains some permissions like project read, ToDo add/read/modify, and others.
 U has no global roles.

 This is the flow followed by Twproject in checking security, when a check is true the testing stops, otherwise the following clause is checked: